The Bankrate promise

 While both gross and net income refer to the money you earn, there are key differences:

-- Gross income is the money you earn from your wages before your employer applies withholdings such as taxes, health insurance and retirement plan contributions.
+- Gross income is the money you earn from your hourly wages, salary, commissions, and bonuses.

-Your gross income is the total amount of money you earn during a payroll period.
+Your gross income is the total amount of money you earn.

-If you earn $13.50 an hour, you work 24 hours a week, and you receive a paycheck every two weeks, your gross income per pay period is $648 (or $13.50 multiplied by 48 hours).
+For example: If you earn $13.50 an hour, you work 24 hours a week and you receive a paycheck every two weeks, your gross income per pay period is $648 (or $13.50 multiplied by 48 hours).

-Your net income subtracts all of your withholdings from your gross income.
-Net income is commonly referred to as “take-home pay.”
+Your net income is your gross income minus everything that your employer or the government withholds from your paycheck..
+Net income is commonly referred to as take-home pay.
 When your employer processes payroll, deductions will be made for federal and state and local taxes, Social Security and Medicare.
+If you’re self-employed, you’re responsible for paying these taxes on your own, usually every quarter.
+The amount left after taxes is your net income.

-You may also have other deductions that lower your net income.
+You may also have other deductions that leave you with a lower net income.
 Some of the most common deductions include premiums for dental, vision, short-term disability and health insurance.
 There are also retirement plan contributions if you participate in your employer’s retirement plan.

-With all of this in mind, there are ways you can calculate your net income.
-If you earn a gross income of $1,000 a week but have $300 in withholdings (accounting for taxes and other deductions), your net income will be $700.
+If you earn a gross income of $1,000 a week and have $300 in withholdings (accounting for taxes and other deductions), your net income will be $700.

 The same applies to hourly employees.
 You can take your gross earnings, subtract any pretax deductions, then multiply the remainder by one minus the tax rate you pay (the Federal Insurance Contributions Act, or FICA, tax rate, which consists of Social Security and Medicare taxes, is 15.3 percent).